I complained about my insurance bill. The president called me.

 The president wants to talk to me.

-I've been in the Voice-of-Customer business for 27 years.
-I've spent my career helping companies in agriculture, construction, and equipment industries understand what their customers actually think — not what they hope they think.
-So when a company does something like this, I notice.
+I’ve spent my career helping companies understand what their customers actually think — not what they hope they think.

-Dave Logan didn't have to call me.
-He's running a company with members all over the country.
-He's got bigger problems than one customer in Austin who's annoyed about his renewal.
+He’s running a company with members all over the country.
+He has bigger priorities than one customer in Austin questioning his renewal.

 But he called.